PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 the site tensors on ``i = n+1,...,L`` as ``AR^{[i]}``, and the center site tensor as ``AC^{[n]}=Λ^{[n]}Γ^{[n]}Λ^{[n+1]}``.

+To be convenient in using the canonical forms dynamically in algorithms.
+We will store diagonal values of the Λ matrices separately no matter which canonical form we are in.
+And we label the site tensors by left, right, site, and Gamma.
+If in left, right and site canonical form, the bond tensor will be set to identity.
+If in Gamma-Lambda form, the site tensors will be set as Λ matrices.
+If in non-canonical form, the bond tensors can be any matrices.
+It is useful when we construct the MPS direction from entangled pairs.

 Now we discuss how to transform a general MPS to Gamma-Lambda canonical form.

+For a finite MPS, it can be done by doing SVD or QR decomposition from one end of the MPS.

+For an infinite MPS, it is in principle can be obtained by diagonalizing the transfer matrix.
+A better way is explained in [ref].